Lobsang Dolma Khangkar: Chief Medical Officer of Men-Tsee-Khang

 After the oldest doctors of Men-Tsee-Khang of Dharamsala, Tro Gawo Gyurme Ngawang Samphel Rinpoche (Trogawa Rinpoche, 1932-2005), Kurung Peltsewa Norlha Phuntsok Dradul (1932-1972), and Yeshi Donden resigned from their posts, the Tibetan administration appointed Lobsang Dolma to Dharamsala where she moved with her family.
 On 5 July 1972, Lobsang Dolma joined the Men-Tsee-Khang where she became the main doctor, while her husband, Dozur Tsering Wangyal, joined the pharmaceutical center.
 She was appointed chief physician of the Men-Tsee-Khang, and as a result, she was given the title of "doctor of the Dalai Lama" Lobsang Dolma has traveled abroad several times.
 She met in particular Jeffrey Hopkins at the University of Virginia, USA, where she gave lectures on Tibetan medicine.
 In 1978, she went to the Vajrapani Institute in California for 3 months, and at the University of Wisconsin where she gave intensive training in Tibetan medicine for 2 weeks.
 At the invitation of the Institute of Jungian Psychology, she conducted a 10 - day workshop in Zurich.
-At the invitation of World Health Organization and endorsed by the Tibetan Administration, she is attending the International Congress of Traditional Chinese Medicine at the Australian National University of Canberra, Australia, 1–7 September 1979.
+At the invitation of World Health Organization and endorsed by the Tibetan Administration, she attended the International Congress of Traditional Chinese Medicine at the Australian National University of Canberra, Australia, 1–7 September 1979.
 She gave courses on diagnostics in Tibetan medicine on this occasion.
 In 1975, her husband died, and she remarried to Norbu Chophel, the assistant of Trijang Rinpoche.
 On July 15, 1976, she took the vows of a lay woman from Trijang Rinpoche.